Promoting Lifelong Equine Joint Health

 Nutrition From the Start

 The journey to long-term joint health starts with the initial decision to breed a specific mare to a stallion.
 Earl Gaughan, DVM, Dipl.
-ACVS, clinical professor of large animal surgery at the Virginia-Maryland Regional College of Veterinary Medicine, says, "Selection of both stallion and mare for strong conformational attributes may improve known structural deficits in either individual."
+ACVS, previously a clinical professor of large animal surgery at the Virginia-Maryland Regional College of Veterinary Medicine and now a technical services veterinarian at Merck Animal Health, says, "Selection of both stallion and mare for strong conformational attributes may improve known structural deficits in either individual."
 He also recommends researching siblings' and offspring's history to better understand a potential cross outcome. "(The parents') performance history is relevant as well," says Gaughan.
 "Despite many notable imperfections in structure, many equine athletes perform successfully."

 "Foal growth does not occur on a smooth continuum or a steady, progressive increase in size but is, rather, a 'ratcheted' affair that includes growth spurts," explains Gaughan.
 "Close observation along with management of a foal's caloric intake are important strategies to avoid fueling the fire of rapid or excessive growth (which contributes to DOD development)."